 The main objective of folkstyle wrestling is to pin your opponent’s shoulders to the mat.
 You can also win by points that are awarded by positions of control over your opponent as well as escapes.
 These would include takedowns, reversals, escapes, and near falls.
 In addition, points are awarded through penalties as well.

-All in all, there are a number of ways in which you can achieve points in folkstyle wrestling.
+All in all, there are several ways in which you can achieve points in folkstyle wrestling.
 We will get to that later but first, we need to understand the basic starting positions of the match.
-In high school, a match or bout will consist of 3 two minute rounds.
-In college, the match will consist of 1 three minute round followed by 2 two minute rounds.

 During the first bout, both wrestlers will start in a neutral position.
-This simply means that the wrestlers will start out on their feet where the goal is to take your opponent down to the mat.
+This simply means that the wrestlers will start on their feet where the goal is to take your opponent down to the mat.
 Because both wrestlers are starting in the same position on their feet this is considered a neutral position.

 During the second bout, one of the wrestlers gets to choose whether they will start in the bottom, top, or neutral position.
 The top position is where the wrestler starts on the top and/or behind the opponent who would be in the bottom position.
 During the third bout, it is simply the other wrestlers’ turn to decide the starting position.